Dicee/algorithmicProblems/README.md

 - CodeEval problems are globally trivial or easy whatever their difficuly category, however some of them are interesting or at least a bit difficult.
 Yet, it was overall a way to me to train my Python and Scala.

 - HackerRank.
-Can't say anything yet, I haven't try enough problems from there to judge them
+Can't say anything yet, I haven't tried enough problems from there to judge them

 Links
 ===================